Snapbrillia/quadraticvoting/src/README.md

 datum.

-Here, accumulation means that the main UTxO needs to traverse all of these `P` UTxOs, collect their Lovelaces, and fold their weight values in order to find the final denominator in the QVF equation.
+Here, accumulation means that the main UTxO needs to traverse all of these `P` UTxOs, collect their Lovelaces, and accumulate their weight values in order to find the final denominator in the QVF equation.
 No tokens should be burnt.

 The required conditions are: